Republika Srpska: Bosnian War and the proclamation of the Republika Srpska

 On 28 February 1992, the assembly adopted the Constitution of the Serbian Republic of Bosnia and Herzegovina (the name adopted instead of the previous Republika srpskog naroda Bosne i Hercegovine), which would include districts, municipalities, and regions where Serbs were the majority and also those where they had allegedly become a minority because of persecution during World War II.
 The republic was part of Yugoslavia and could enter into union with political bodies representing other peoples of Bosnia and Herzegovina.

 The Bosnian parliament, without its Serb deputies, held a referendum on the independence of Bosnia and Herzegovina on 29 February and 1 March 1992, but most Serbs boycotted it since the assembly had previously (9–10 November 1991) held a plebiscite in the Serb regions, 96% having opted for membership of the Yugoslav federation formed by Serbia and Montenegro.

 The referendum had a 64% turnout and 92.7% or 99% (according to different sources) voted for independence.
 On 6 March the Bosnian parliament promulgated the results of the referendum, proclaiming the republic's independence from Yugoslavia.
 The republic's independence was recognised by the European Community on 6 April 1992 and by the United States on 7 April.
 On the same day the Serbs' assembly in session in Banja Luka declared a severance of governmental ties with Bosnia and Herzegovina.
 The name Republika Srpska was adopted on 12 August 1992.

 The political controversy escalated into the Bosnian War, which would last until the autumn of 1995.

 The war was ended by the General Framework Agreement for Peace in Bosnia and Herzegovina, reached at Wright-Patterson Air Force Base near Dayton, Ohio, on 21 November and formally signed in Paris on 14 December 1995.
-Annex 4 of the Agreement is the current Constitution of Bosnia and Herzegovina, recognising Republika Srpska as one of its two main political-territorial divisions and defining the governmental functions and powers of the two entities.
+Annex 4 of the Agreement is the current Constitution of Bosnia and Herzegovina, which recognises Republika Srpska as one of its two main political-territorial divisions and defines the governmental functions and powers of the two entities.
 The boundary lines between the entities were delineated in Annex 2 of the Agreement.

 Between 1992 and 2008, the Constitution of Republika Srpska was amended 121 times.
 Article 1 states that Republika Srpska is a territorially unified, indivisible, and inalienable constitutional and legal entity that shall perform its constitutional, legislative, executive, and judicial functions independently.